 How attractive is Los Angeles for digital nomads?

 When deciding to move to Los Angeles, a digital nomad should take into account several factors.
-The Mediterranean climate appeals to many, as testified by LA’s 3rd position in the Digital Nomad Index.
+The Mediterranean climate appeals to many, as testified by LA’s 4th position among cities in the USA in the Digital Nomad Index.

 If you enjoy a good run or like to relax in parks, then this might not be your city though, judging by the unimpressive 49th position (out of 56 ranked cities) in the respective category of the same index.